dkeshri/Study/Backend/dotnet/Microservices/MergeAllConcept/k8s/README.md

 4. **Deploy Services to Kubernetes**

     1. *Apply the deployments*:
-    > Make sure to run below command from **Parent Directory** of `k8s` -> `MergeAllConcept` directory.
+    > Make sure to run below command from **Parent Directory** of `deployments` -> `k8s` directory.

+    To Deploy all resources run below command.

     ```bash
-    kubectl apply -f ./k8s
+    kubectl apply -f ./deployments
     ```
-    If you are in current directoy of deployments.yaml files then you can run the command as below
+    If you are in current directoy of resources.yaml files then you can run the command as below

     ```bash
     kubectl apply -f .